-The Orthodontics and Dentofacial Orthopedics Advanced Dental Education/Residency Program at the University of Pittsburgh School of Dental Medicine requires a three-year course of study.
-The goals of the program are to provide an excellent advanced education in the specialty of orthodontics and dentofacial orthopedics, to provide high quality clinical care, and to conduct research designed to advance the knowledge of the specialty.
+The Orthodontics and Dentofacial Orthopedics Program at the University of Pittsburgh School of Dental Medicine, requires a three-year course of study.
+The goals of the program are to provide excellent education in the specialty of orthodontics and dentofacial orthopedics, to provide high quality clinical care, and to conduct research designed to advance the knowledge of the specialty.
 The curriculum reflects this mission and provides residents with the necessary knowledge and experience to enter the specialty well prepared for practice.
-The curriculum is based upon a solid foundation of scientific principles and methods that residents may use as a rational framework for understanding treatment and evaluating future changes in the specialty.
+The curriculum is based upon a solid foundation of scientific principles and methods that residents may use as a rational framework for understanding treatment and evaluating future changes.
 The application of basic and clinical scientific knowledge to the practice of orthodontics is the fundamental tenet of the curriculum.

 Components of the Program